How to Chart for Clinical Quality Measures in PCC EHR

 Add Nutrition and Physical Activity Counseling Orders to Your Chart Note Protocols

-After you create the new medical procedure orders, you can add them to chart note protocols to make them easier to order.
+After you create the new orders, you can add them to chart note protocols to make them easier to order.
 Your clinicians will then see the “Nutrition Counseling” order, for example, on every chart note.

 For detailed instructions on how to add orders to a chart note protocol, read Use Orders to Track Measures for Mandates.